Galamoz/ProjectBaseRandomizer/README.md

 An Item Randomizer program for the Super Metroid Romhack called Project Base.
 It's a fork from Dessy's original Super Metroid Randomizer program, that can be found here: https://github.com/Dessyreqt/smrandomizer
+# HUGE THANKS TO DESSY, YOU ARE AWESOME
 ----------------------------------------------
 # Project Base 0.7.2 Randomizer Changelog